-The results appear below grouped by the main questions under investigation: assessing the quality of the inferred assertion clauses (IA) in absolute terms (\$4.1) and comparing the IA to programmerwritten assertion clauses (PA) (\$4.2).
+The results appear below grouped by the main questions under investigation: assessing the quality of the inferred assertion clauses (IA) in absolute terms (§4.1) and comparing the IA to programmer-written assertion clauses (PA) (§4.2).
 Since the test suite has a significant influence on the results and two different suites were used for each class, we report the quality measures for each test suite separately.

 In the following we use box plots [25] to concisely represent the experimental results through their 5-number summary: the lowest value, the first quartile, the median, the third quartile, and the highest value.
+The individual results for each class are available online [1].